k78ma/quartz/content/Writing/UWaterloo Mechatronics.md

 date: 2026-04-19
 aliases: uwaterloo mechatronics
 ---
 This post is a part-review, part-advice written at the end of my undergrad at University of Waterloo in the Mechatronics Engineering program (colloquially referred to as Tron).
-My aim here is to give a holistic, realistic summary of my Tron experience.
+My aim here is to give a holistic, realistic summary of my Tron experience, and some advice that you might find helpful.
 Note that everything is written based on my personal experience and anecdotes from people around me; thus, it is definitely not representative of other people's experiences.
 Take everything with a grain of salt!

 **Who is this for?** This is primarily aimed at prospective students (or parents of prospective students) thinking about going to Waterloo for engineering, though much of the content would likely be helpful for current students as well.
 Essentially, I tried to answer the questions that I had when I was an applicant and in my younger years.
 I assume that the reader has some basic knowledge of Waterloo engineering; if there's some terminology you don't understand, you may need to search it up elsewhere.